Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 <a name="pattern_recog"></a>
 ## Pattern Recognition
 Identifying patterns in ciphertext can provide insights into the underlying structure of a substitution or transposition cipher.
+After a letter is discovered, the text can then be checked for possible letters after it.
+For example for the letter 't', 'h' is often the letter after it.

 ## Mathematical Operations that are difficult to reverse
-Matrix
+No matrix division

 # How to make cipher harder to crack